BritWallace/Best-Restaurants-Solutions/README.md

 - Run the following command: git clone https://github.com/BritWallace/Best-Restaurants-Solutions.git
 - Follow these steps to import the table needed for the project:
 - Determine if the MySql server is running locally by typing the following into the command line mysql -uroot -p[The password you set up]
 - Open MySql Workbench.
 Once open select the Administration tab.
 Next select Data Import/Restore.
 This opens up the Data Import window with the Import from Disk tab open.
 Select the radio button for Import from Self-Contained File.
 Click the button with the three dots (if on windows) or two dots (if on mac) at the end of the path field.
 This will open a window to search for the sql dump file on your local disk.
-Navigate to the root directory of the cloned project and select brit_wallace.sql and click the open button.
+Navigate to the root directory of the cloned project and select best_restaurant.sql and click the open button.
 Next, press the New... button.
 This will open a window where you can choose the name of the imported schema.
 Choose a name appropriate to the project, e.g. Best Restaurant and click Okay We'll need this name later when setting up the project to work with this schema.
 If on a mac, click the Start Import button.
 If on a windows machine, switch to the Import Progress tab on the Data Import page.
 Click the Import button.
 Finally, re-click on the Schemas tab.
 Right-click in the Schemas window, and select Refresh All.
 The imported schema should now be listed.
   \*Navigate back to the BestRestaurant/ directory and create a file named: appsettings.json.
 In this file, add the fowling configuration to set up the project to work with the schema you imported:
   {
   "ConnectionStrings": {